Hotels aren’t just for sleeping anymore.

 It’s a great location, with plenty to do both in the area and at the hotel — whether you’re at the 25hours Hotel Zurich Langstrasse for a “Highball,” its “Welcome,” a “Hug,” a “Surprise,” or even to get some “Sleep.”

 Double room rates at the 25hours Hotel Zurich Langstrasse start at US$175/night and include Wi-Fi.
 Packages with breakfast at Neni are also available.
-You can book through the Accor Hotels website or try an OTA such as Expedia to compare rates.
+You can book directly with the hotel or try an OTA such as Expedia to compare rates.

 Hotel feature by Vancouver-based travel, food, and feature writer Carolyn B. Heller.
 Photos © Carolyn B. Heller.
 25hours Hotel Zurich Langstrasse, along with Zurich Tourism and Switzerland Tourism, arranged my stay for review purposes.